SalesLoft/data-engineer-exercise/README.md

 * A dbt project created, developed and tested to a standard you think a data consumer would expect in the time frame allotted.
 Stored in a public Github repository.
 * A Google BigQuery data set, populated with data from the stack overflow sample data set and modeled with dbt to answer the question posed above.
 * A data model diagram that provides a visual representation of your data model

+## Submission Guidelines

+* Please respond to your recruiter with the data model diagram and a link to the Github repository.